traceflight/concurrent-pool/README.md

 - Configurable capacity and preallocation.
 - Thread-safe: Multiple threads can pull and recycle items concurrently.
+- Automatic return of dropped items to the pool for reuse.
 - Automatic reclamation of unused item when the continuous occurrence of `surplus-pull` reaches a certain threshold if `auto_reclaim` is enabled.